 Dale Winton's funny TV moments

-The star appeared on a wide range of shows and here are just some of his laugh-out-loud moments.
+The star appeared on a wide range of shows and here are just some of his funny moments.

 -